isomerpages/ema-pl/_events/segc-youth/overview.md

 3. The top 3 teams of both Junior and Senior Categories will be recognised at the SEGC (Youth) Award Ceremony on 28 October 2022.

-<a href="/files/events/segc-youth/overview/Singapore%20Energy%20Grand%20Challenge%20%20(Junior%20and%20Senior)%202022%20FAQs.pdf" target="_blank">Click here to see a list of frequently asked questions.</a>
+<a href="/files/events/segc-youth/overview/Singapore%20Energy%20Grand%20Challenge%20(Junior%20and%20Senior)%202022%20FAQsv2.pdf" target="_blank">Click here to see a list of frequently asked questions.</a>

 <div style="margin:auto; border: 4px solid; border-radius: 25px; padding: 20px 20px; border-color:#4EC4DD ">
     <div style="text-align:center;">
         <strong>
-            Registrations are now open till 18 May 2022 (extended).
-Click <a href="https://www.go.gov.sg/segc2022" target="_blank"> here</a> to register!
+            Registrations are now open till 18 May 2022 (extended). <a href="https://www.go.gov.sg/segc2022" target="_blank"> Click here to register for SEGC (Youth) - Junior/Senior </a>
         </strong>
         <br>
     </div>